Medical College of Wisconsin: Academics

-Joint degree programs with other institutions are offered in: bioinformatics (MS) and healthcare technologies management (MS) with Marquette University, and medical informatics (MS) with the Milwaukee School of Engineering.
-In addition, Graduate Certificate programs are offered in Clinical Bioethics, Public Health, Research Ethics, and a joint Bioethics Certificate with the American Medical Association.
+Joint degree programs with other institutions are offered with Marquette University and the Milwaukee School of Engineering.
+In addition, Graduate Certificate programs are also offered.
 Residency training is offered in nearly 30 medical specialties and subspecialties.

 Admissions

 The Medical College of Wisconsin uses a holistic approach to admissions.
 Student selection is based on a careful analysis of their suitability for the medical profession.
 Academic achievement, MCAT scores, and Casper score are evaluated.
 Subjective factors include applicant's personal statement, essays, experiences, recommendations, and interviews.
 The average MCAT score and undergraduate GPA for the entering class of 2021 were 511 and 3.75, respectively.
 About 58% of the incoming class was female.

 Research

-MCW the largest research center in the Milwaukee metropolitan area and the second-largest in Wisconsin. $300 million was invested in research, teaching, training and related purposes in fiscal year FY20 (7/1/19 - 6/30/2020).
-In this timeframe, the institution ranks in the top third of all US medical schools in NIH research support.
+MCW is the largest research center in the Milwaukee metropolitan area and the second-largest in Wisconsin. $300 million was invested in research, teaching, training and related purposes in fiscal year FY20 (7/1/19 - 6/30/2020).
+During this timeframe, the institution ranked in the top third of all US medical schools in NIH research support.